instructor-ai/instructor/docs/blog/posts/together.md

 ## Patching

-Instructor's patch enhances a openai api it with the following features:
+Instructor's patch enhances the openai api it with the following features:

 - `response_model` in `create` calls that returns a pydantic model
 - `max_retries` in `create` calls that retries the call if it fails by using a backoff strategy